10 June 2020

 As the demand increases, so too does supply.
 More EV charging stations need to be deployed far and wide to continue the upward surge of EV adoption.
 Consumers need to have access to conveniently located and affordable EV charging stations wherever and whenever.
 And today’s society has grown accustomed to instant gratification.
 We want everything now and delays due to poor connection lead to growing discontent.

-For EV charging networks this presents a clear customer expectation which they must fulfil in order to thrive and, indeed, survive in an increasingly competitive and growing market.
+For EV charging networks this presents a clear customer expectation that they must fulfil in order to thrive and, indeed, survive in an increasingly competitive and growing market.

 What do EV charging networks fundamentally need?
 Reliable, ubiquitous connectivity.